mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 I stayed silent, still listening for the leaves and my mother's voice.

 "You've been gone a while.
-Your breakfast is cold."
+Breakfast is ready soon."

 "I'll be there in a bit."